 Treatments

-If self-care measures were taken as detailed above but not all of the tick was successfully removed, a physician can remove the remaining portion of the tick.
+If the entire tick was not successfully removed, a medical professional can remove the remaining portion of the tick.

-Depending on the overall situation, your physician may decide, after weighing the risks and benefits, to prescribe a course of antibiotic treatment such as oral doxycycline.
+Depending on your situation, your medical professional may decide to prescribe a course of antibiotic treatment such as oral doxycycline.

 Visit Urgency

-Seek emergency medical care if the person is experiencing any of the following:
+Seek emergency medical care if you experience any of the following:

 • Signs of paralysis (numbness, tingling, weakness, and incoordination)